-Equation (35) constitutes a modified version of the integral fluctuation theorem due to the underlying absolutely irreversible processes, see also Ref.
-[48].
-Further noting that λ and Λ are both positive numbers, we can write with the help of Jensen's inequality which is a generalized Clausius inequality for relativistic Brownian motion under feedback.
-This generalized Clausius inequality provides a lower bound on the dissipating function $\langle R \rangle$.
+Equation (35) constitutes a modified version of the integral fluctuation theorem due to the underlying absolutely irreversible processes, see also reference [48].
+Further noting that $\lambda$ and $\Lambda$ are both positive which is a generalized Clausius inequality for relativistic Brownian motion under feedback.
+This generalized Clausius inequality provides a lower bound on the dissipating function $\langle R \rangle$ .
 Quite remarkably, the lower bound can become negative, which means that there exists processes for which the average dissipation is negative.
 This can be understood by considering that additional work is done on the system by the feedback force.
-If more work is injected into the system, than heat can leave the system due to dissipation, the overall dissipative energy balance has to be negative.
+If more work is injected into the system than heat can leave the system due to dissipation, the overall dissipative energy balance has to be negative.

-$$\langle R \rangle \ge \ln(1 - \lambda + \Lambda), \tag{36}$$
+$$\langle R \rangle \geqslant \ln(1 - \lambda + \Lambda),$$ (36)